hug-sch/vse-docs/video_editing/edit/effects/animation.rst

 Animation
 ---------

 Blender is a 2D modeling and animation program.
-So, animation appears in many different places; for example, rigging, 2D animation (grease pencil), physics simulation  & particle systems and, of course, in video editing.
+So, animation appears in many different places; for example, rigging, 2D animation (grease pencil), physics simulation  & particle systems and, of course, in the Video Sequence Editor.

 Animation in the VSE is exclusively achieved with the use of keyframes.
-Creating and editing keyframes is extensively described in the docs; section `animation & rigging <https://docs.blender.org/manual/en/latest/animation/keyframes/introduction.html`_.
+Creating and editing keyframes is fully described in the docs; section `animation & rigging <https://docs.blender.org/manual/en/latest/animation/keyframes/introduction.html>`_.

 Figure 2 shows the result of a simple Fade In and Out animation (menu Add > Fade > Fade In and Out).
 The default VSE workspace is adapted so that it is a little easier to work with animations.
 The default General > Animation workspace is preconfigured for working in 3D view, not for animations within the VSE.
-In figure 2, File Browser window of the default VSE workspace (top left) is replaced with the Graph Editor.
+In figure 2, the File Browser window of the default VSE workspace (top left) is replaced with the Graph Editor.
 The Timeline editor (bottom) is somewhat increased in height and also replaced with the Dope Sheet Editor.

 .. figure:: /images/video_editing_edit_effects_animation.svg
    :alt: Animation